suit-wg/architecture/draft-ietf-suit-architecture.md

 ability to have a second stage bootloader perform the firmware update process again using firmware updates over serial, USB or even wireless connectivity like a limited version of Bluetooth Smart.
-In the latter case the fw consumer functionality is contained in the second stage bootloader and requires the necessary functionality for executing the firmware update process, including manifest parsing.
+In the latter case the firmware consumer functionality is contained in the second stage bootloader and requires the necessary functionality for executing the firmware update process, including manifest parsing.